-Window automatically manages between a number of foreground processes while a CPU is running.
-It has the built-in capability to manage allocation of tasks.
-Windows does so by allotting a priority to tasks.
-Due to this reason, your computer is able to handle multiple process on a single core processor.
+Windows automatically manages a number of foreground processes while a CPU is running.
+It has the built-in capability to manage the allocation of tasks.
+Windows do so by allotting a priority to tasks.
+Due to this reason, your computer is able to handle multiple processes on a single-core processor.

 Optimize Windows for best performance for programs or background services

-In this article, I’ll show you the way to set Processor Scheduling, so that your Windows can mange between foreground and background processes at its best.
-Here are the steps, make sure you’re logged in as administrator to follow them :
+In this article, I’ll show you the way to set Processor Scheduling, so that your Windows can manage between foreground and background processes at its best.
+Here are the steps, make sure you’re logged in as an administrator to follow them:

 2. Navigate to this registry key:

 3. In the right pane of this location, you’ll see a DWORD named Win32PrioritySeparation.
-By default, it have its Value data set to 2.
-Double click on that DWORD to modify, you’ll got this:
+By default, it has its Value data set to 2.
+Double click on that DWORD to modify, you’ll get this:

-4. In order to optimize Windows, you can set following values in the Value data section of above box:
+4. In order to optimize Windows, you can set the following values in the Value data section of the above box:

-- To adjust best performance of Windows for background processes, set the Value data as 18.
+- To adjust the best performance of Windows for background processes, set the Value data as 18.

-- To adjust best performance of Windows for programs, set the Value data as 26.
+- To adjust the best performance of Windows for programs, set the Value data as 26.

 Click OK.
 You may close the Registry Editor and reboot the Windows to have results.

 UPDATE By ADMIN: This registry tweak has been around for quite some time, and there are many sites advocating this way.
 But there is an easier way!
 The GUI control for this is built into Windows Control Panel.
 Go here to learn more about Processor Scheduling in Windows.